the-full-stack/fsdl-text-recognizer-project/lab5_sln/readme.md

 - Stack a few layers of LSTMs
 - Try to get an all-conv approach to work for faster training
 - Add BatchNormalization
+- Play around with learning rate.
+In order to launch experiments with different learning rates, you will have to implement something in `training/run_experiment.py` and `text_recognizer/datasets/base.py`
+- Train on EmnistLines and fine-tune on IamLines.
+In order to do that, you might want to implement a model wrapper class that can take multiple datasets.
 - Come up with your own!